Itisben/graph-trimming/README.md

-This is the c++ code for draft paper "Linear Time Parallel Graph Trimming" .
-The experiments test existing trimming method used by Hong's algorithm (so-called AC1Trim), and our new trimming algorithm (so-called AC6Trim).
+This is the c++ code for the draft paper "Linear Time Parallel Graph Trimming".
+The experiments test the existing trimming method used by Hong's algorithm (so-called AC1Trim), and our new trimming algorithm (so-called AC6Trim).

 # The Structure of the Folder